Customers are the lifeblood of your business, so it makes sense that they should also be the motivating factor behind any major business + Read More

 52% of U.S. consumers switch service providers due to poor service.
 Yet sometimes, poor service can be fixed by simply providing customers with access to the channel of their choice.
 If your current customer service strategy is lacking in live chat, phone, or email channels, it’s time you integrate them into a support system that will appeal to a large range of demographics and needs.

 Whether it is through writing lessons or group exercises, encouraging agents to practice writing and speaking will do wonders to help strengthen your team’s communication skills.
 Have your agents engage in group activities and respond to writing prompts to improve their communication chops.

 Good onboard training is crucial to developing healthy customer relationships, and continuous support training will help your agents forge better long-term relationships with your customers.
 Luckily, there are plenty of free and economical options to help your team make the most of the resources at their disposal.
-Read our post, 15 Top Customer Service Training Courses for Your Agents for Comm100 approved resources.
+Sign up and join our free customer service training course.

 Imagine the number of times a customer has simply walked away because he/she couldn’t find the information or support needed.
 If your competitors make this easier, then your retention rate is on the line.

 When trying to increase retention, come up with a proactive support strategy.
 You can even target the customers with higher spending habits, increasing the opportunity for long-term loyalty.

 What retention strategies have helped you develop meaningful customer relationships?
 Are there any on this list you’re excited to try out?